Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Related Work

 \subsection{Coordinate-based MLPs}

-We employ coordinate-based multilayer perceptrons (MLPs) \citep{tancik2020fourier} to model our upsampling (Sec. \ref{ss:upsampling}) and reconstruction modules (Sec. \ref{ss:recon}).
-Coordinate-based MLPs learn a continuous mapping from input coordinates to signals and have shown promising results for various visual tasks, such as image super-resolution \citep{chen2021learning}, 3D shape representation \citep{mescheder2019occupancy, park2019deepsdf, jiang2020local, saito2019pifu}, and novel view synthesis \citep{mildenhall2021nerf, ma2021pixel, chan2021pi}.
-Recently, SIREN \citep{sitzmann2020implicit} leverages periodic activation functions for implicit neural representations and has also demonstrated superior expressivity in modeling continuous and fine-detailed signals in various tasks \citep{chan2021pi, ma2021pixel, yang2022implicit}.
+We employ coordinate-based multilayer perceptrons (MLPs) \citep{tancik2020fourier} to model our upsampling (Section \ref{ss:upsampling}) and reconstruction modules (Section \ref{ss:recon}).
+Coordinate-based MLPs learn a continuous mapping from input coordinates to signals and have shown promising results for various visual tasks, such as 3D shape representation \citep{mescheder2019occupancy, park2019deepsdf, jiang2020local, saito2019pifu}, novel view synthesis \citep{mildenhall2021nerf, ma2021pixel, chan2021pi}, and super-resolution frameworks for images \citep{chen2021learning}.
+Coordinate-based MLPs have also been employed to enforce physical constraints in the super-resolution framework for physics simulations and generate continuous grid-free high-resolution solutions from low-resolution data \citep{esmaeilzadeh2020meshfreeflownet}.

+Recently, SIREN \citep{sitzmann2020implicit} leverages periodic activation functions for implicit neural representations and has also demonstrated superior expressivity (with principled initialization scheme) in modeling continuous and fine-detailed signals in various tasks \citep{chan2021pi, ma2021pixel, yang2022implicit}.